 Picking your Woodbine best bets includes knowing about the leaders of the circuit.
 Because Woodbine is over the border in Canada, it has its own rules regarding shippers and its own track leaders in the jockey and trainer standings.

-Trainer Mark Casse often dominates the Woodbine standings.
+Trainer Mark Casse often dominates the Woodbine standings, and this year is no different.
 He has the most horses and runs an international operation.
 Locals Josie Carroll, Kevin Attard, Robert Tiller, Mike DePaulo, and Roger Attfield also get excellent stock and do well in stakes races.

 Sam Son Farm has the most wins in the Woodbine Mile for owners, and New York jockey John Velazquez has flown in to ride the winner five times, the most of any jockey.